payara/Cloud-Connectors/README.md

 # Cloud-Connectors
-Repository for Java EE7 JCA connectors that connect to Cloud Services
+Repository for Java EE7 JCA connectors that connect to Cloud Services.

+This Repository currently includes

+Inbound JCA adapter for Apache Kafka